govuk-one-login/mobile-ios-logging/Sources/Logging/README.md

 The `Logging` module contains protocols that can be used for conforming Types to build analytics and logging into an app.

-> Within this directory exist the following protocols and Types for enabling screens and events being logged to a third-party service for app analytics and HTTP logging.
+> Within this directory exist the following protocols for conforming Types to enable screens and events to be logged to a third-party service for app analytics and HTTP logging.

-`LoggingEvent` is usable for logging events to the `AnalyticsService`.

 `LoggingScreen` is usable for logging screens to the `AnalyticsService`.

+`LoggingEvent` is usable for logging events to the `AnalyticsService` and `LoggingService`.

+`AnalyticsService` is usable for conforming Types to pass `LoggableEvent`s and `LoggableScreen`s to a cloud analytics package.

 `LoggingService` is usable for conforming Types to pass `LoggableEvent`s through a HTTP client.

-`AnalyticsService` is usable for conforming Types to pass `LoggableEvent`s and `LoggableScreen`s to a cloud analytics package.

 `AnalyticsStatusProtocol` is usable for checking and setting device preferences on analytics permissions, having conformance on `UserDefaults` within the same file.

 ## Example Implementation

-#### Implementing concrete Types conforming to the above protocols and implementing a navigation pattern to use them:
+#### Implementing concrete Types conforming to the above protocols and an a navigation pattern to use them:

 Having access to values for screen and event names loggable through a third-party analytics service, conforming to `LoggableScreen` and `LoggableEvent` is appropriate.